sigurn/CommandLine/README.md

 ## Supported Frameworks

-Currently the project is built for .NET 6 only
+Currently the project is built for .NET 6 and .NET 8

 ## Features